spring-attic/reactive-streams-commons/README.md

   - `PublisherIsEmpty` : returns a single true if the source sequence is empty
   - `PublisherLift` : maps the downstream Subscriber into an upstream Subscriber which allows implementing custom operators via lambdas
   - `PublisherMap` : map values to other values via a function
+  - `PublisherReduce` : aggregates the source values with the help of an accumulator function and emits the the final accumulated value
   - `PublisherRepeat` : repeatedly streams the source sequence fixed or unlimited times
   - `PublisherRetry` : retry a failed source sequence fixed or unlimited times
   - `PublisherScan` : aggregates the source values with the help of an accumulator function and emits the intermediate results